Clarifai/old-docs/api-guide/annotate/annotations.md

 {% endtabs %}

-#### Label model detected regions in an Image
+#### Label existing regions in an Image

 When you index the input, our model will detect regions if your worfklow is detection workflow (for example `Face` or `General Detection`).
 You can check these detected regions by list model created annotations.
-Any data should be within `Region.Data`.
+Your labels should be within `Region.Data`.
 Each annotation can have only 1 region.
 If you want to label multiple regions, you can post multiple annotations in a single API call.

 {% tabs %}
 {% tab title="gRPC Java" %}